Adamb83/Midtown.py/README.md

 # Midtown.py Automation Assessment
-Python Automation Assessment: Script to retrieve information from hosts on a network and update and maintain an uptdated CSV of all the information collected.
-The script must run on both Linux and Windows.
+Python Automation Assessment: Script to retrieve information from hosts on a network and update and maintain a CSV of all the information collected.
+The script must run on both Linux and Windows without.

 Requirements: Retreive the following information from each host keeping an updated CSV file.